opendocsg/slw-judgments-backfill/2018_SGHC_80/report.md

  [I]t is vital to remind ourselves that the form of government of the Republic of Singapore as reflected in the Constitution is the Westminster model of government, with the party commanding the majority support in Parliament having the mandate to form the government.
 The authority of the government emanates from the people.
 Each Member represents the people of the constituency who voted him into Parliament.
 The voters of a constituency are entitled to have a Member representing and speaking for them in Parliament.
 The Member is not just the mouthpiece but the voice of the people of the constituency.

-55     The Applicant also relies on _Yong Vui Kong v Public Prosecutor_ [2015] 2 SLR 1129 (“ _Yong Vui Kong_ ”).
+55     The Applicant also relies on _Yong Vui Kong v Public Prosecutor_ <span class="citation">[2015] 2 SLR 1129</span> (“ _Yong Vui Kong_ ”).
 In that case, the Court of Appeal noted (at [69]) that the basic structure doctrine postulates that there are certain fundamental features of a constitution that cannot be amended by Parliament.
 However, the Court of Appeal expressed no view on whether the basic structure doctrine is part of the law in Singapore since it was not considering the validity of a constitutional amendment (at [72]).

 56     Nevertheless, the Applicant relies on the Court of Appeal’s observations in _Yong Vui Kong_ (at [69]) that the right to vote cannot be found in the Constitution and that the Government had acknowledged in 2001 that it is part of the basic structure of the Constitution.
 The Court of Appeal also referred (at [70]) to the passage from _Vellama_ set out at [54] above which expressed the philosophical underpinnings of the right to vote in the Westminster model of government set up by the Constitution.